HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 Here at HSPS, we have a disciplinary system that all members of Pre-Command+ stick to.
 Disciplinary actions are given at the discretion of Officers and Pre-Command+.

 ### Commendations
 Commendations are issued at the discretion of Officers and above when something you did was considered exemplary.
 Commendations are only issued when such behavior is witnessed and they do not require hard evidence.
-Commendations get removed three months after they have been issued.
+Commendations get removed three months (90 days) after they have been issued.

 ### Reprimands
 Reprimands are issued at the discretion of Officers and above when something you did was considered incorrect, negligent, or generally frowned upon.
 You don’t have to specifically get a reprimand for breaking rules, but rather your general actions.
 Reprimands get removed three months after they have been issued.